 The visual content of your business has a life after its publication.
-What will happen to your photos or videos once published, emailed or downloaded?
-Whether it is to calculate your marketing ROI, protect your brand, your company’s reputation, your IP or copyright, it would be better for you to know.
+The question is, what will happen to your photos or videos once they are published, emailed or downloaded?
+Whether it is to calculate your marketing ROI, guard your brand’s reputation, or protect your IP or copyright, it would be better for you to know.

-Your enterprise may already have a digital assets management system (DAM) or a CMS, a shared library as central point of management, including rights.
-But how could you extend this management beyond your servers?
-How to maintain the link with your content and still monitor its “life outside” ?
+Your company may already have a digital assets management system (DAM) or a CMS – a shared library acting as your central point of management and digital rights.
+But what if you could extend this management beyond your servers?
+How would you maintain the link with your content in order to still be able to monitor its “life outside” ?

-This article gives an overview of the technologies involved to monitor visual content on the web and their technical locks.
-It also shows how we remove them, at IMATAG.
+This article will give an overview of the technologies required to monitor visual content on the web and some technical challenges for each.
+It also explains how our IMATAG system gets around those challenges.

 How to build an efficient monitoring solution in four steps:

-- Step 1 : Build and feed an Image Search Database (parsing, crawling)
+- Step 1 : Collect and feed an Image Search Database (parsing, crawling)

-- Step 2 : Recognise images and videos using Visual Recognition
+- Step 2 : Process images and videos using Visual Recognition

 - Step 3 : Identify and certify matches using Watermark Detection